Tuesday, December 31, 2013

 It's not quite cheerful, yet meant to be a gleeful holiday comedy to make us laugh.
 One thing about FOUR HOLIDAYS (or Four Christmases) was that it wasn't as funny as it should have been.
 It is a below-average film and was disrespectful in some ways.
 There is some trace of comedy left in the movie.
 One joke I see is a miss, and upsetting is what you call to find the gag you would understand.
 It had the talent of actors like Vince Vaughn, Reese Witherspoon, Jon Voight and Robert Duvall with decent performances, but they weren't enough to make it a jolly old good seasonal flick.
 What hurts the movie is the lack of chemistry between Vaughn and Witherspoon, which unsurprisingly makes sense as they don't get along due to their contrasting personalities.

-As for FOUR HOLIDAYS, I might give it a 3 out of 5-point rating.
+As for FOUR HOLIDAYS, I might give it a 3 out of 5-star rating.
 Nothing I have seen in the film sunk low on everyone's Christmas spirit.
 Do you agree with my opinion about this mild sack of comedy?

 Star rating: (3/5) Average